udayakumar-s/ej2-angular-docs/ej2-angular/document-editor/clipboard.md

 ## Paste

-Due to limitations, you can paste contents from system clipboard as plain text in document editor only using the ‘CTRL + V’ keyboard shortcut.
+Due to limitations, you can paste contents from system clipboard in Document Editor only using the ‘CTRL + V’ keyboard shortcut.

+>Note: Due to browser limitation of getting content from system clipboard, paste using API and context menu option doesn't work.

-## Local paste
+## Local paste (copy/paste within control)

 Document Editor expose API to enable local paste within the control.
 On enabling this, the following is performed:
 * Selected contents will be stored to an internal clipboard in addition to system clipboard.
-* Clipboard paste will be overridden, and internally stored data that has formatted text will be pasted.
+* Clipboard paste will be overridden, and internally stored data (SFDT data) that has formatted text will be pasted using paste() API in Document editor.

 Refer to the following sample code.

 ```typescript